lusayo-nyondo/jupyter_notebooks/02_data_structures_and_algorithms/notes/01_data_structures/README.md

 To properly define a data structure, we need to first talk about where they live and what we do with them.

-As you can imagine, generally, data structures exist within RAM.
+As you can imagine, generally, data structures exist within memory locations.
 They're basically a collection of interelated bytes and pointers that are being stored there for your programs to use.
 These bytes can either be physically right next to each other in a sequence, or they can be in completely distant regions of your RAM.
 All that matters is that they are modeled in a way that allows us to group related bytes together.
 The way that you choose to do that is what we're going to refer to as your Storage Model.

 Let's put a pin in that to talk about what we do with these bytes.
 Even when you've stored a collection of interlated bytes and pointers in your RAM, your RAM doesn't know that the bytes it contains mean something to you.
 They're just electric charges that were put there.
 It's up you, the programmer, and your program, to define a logical contract for how those bytes should be treated to do anything meaningful.
 That's we call an Abstract Data Type.